Vietnamese military ranks and insignia

-Because the shoulder insignia of all ranks are represented by an elongated pentagonal epaulette, they are, hence, either detailed or colour-coded to indicate rank, branch, as well as unit.
+Because the shoulder insignia of all ranks are represented by an elongated pentagonal epaulette, they are, either detailed or colour-coded to indicate rank, branch, as well as unit.

 The shoulder epaulettes from those of enlisted soldiers to field officers are detailed with a silver crest with an encircled silver star.
 Those of generals and admirals have fully golden epaulettes with corresponding golden crests and encircled stars.

 Ranks can show information about branches of military personnel.

 The branch colours that form the piping of the shoulder boards are as follows: